Every person has his or her worst enemy, even if they are superhuman.

 I’ve managed to unclog those pathways through a process of trial and error.
 Here are 3 methods that I’ve found useful in defeating writer’s block.

-Whenever this happens, I find it useful to open up a blank document, and just note down whatever is on my mind in that moment.
-Yes, I do mean everything that is on my mind – whether it be relevant, mildly relevant, or completely irrelevant.
+Whenever this happens, I find it useful to open up a blank document and just note down whatever is on my mind at that moment.
+Yes, I do mean everything that is on my mind—whether it be relevant, mildly relevant, or completely irrelevant.

 Some call this free writing, others call it stream of consciousness writing.
-The idea is to free up your mind, and get everything down in a central location so that you can connect the dots afterwards.
+The idea is to free up your mind and get everything down in a central location so that you can connect the dots afterward.